poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

 2. Implement IP restrictions for database and API access
 3. Use strong, unique passwords for all components
 4. Consider using a VPN or SSH tunneling for connections between servers
-5. Keep both PowerAdmin and PowerDNS updated to the latest versions
+5. Keep both Poweradmin and PowerDNS updated to the latest versions
 6. Regularly audit access logs on both servers

 ## Conclusion

-Running PowerAdmin on a separate server from PowerDNS is fully supported and offers advantages in terms of separation of concerns and security.
+Running Poweradmin on a separate server from PowerDNS is fully supported and offers advantages in terms of separation of concerns and security.
 By following proper configuration steps and security practices, you can create a robust remote management setup for your DNS infrastructure.